How to Prevent Drug Interactions and Adverse Reactions

 There are a number of proactive steps you can take to reduce your risk of experiencing drug interactions or adverse reactions:

 - Keep an updated list of all the prescription medications, over-the-counter-drugs, and supplements you take.
 If you see more than one doctor, make sure the list is included in your medical record with each physician.
-An electronic universal medical record that can be shared by all your treating physicians and with any physician who treats you in an emergency can also be a valuable tool for preventing medication interactions.
+An electronic curated medical record that can be shared by all your treating physicians and with any physician who treats you in an emergency can also be a valuable tool for preventing medication interactions.
 Your medication list should include the name of the medications, how often you take them, and the dosage.

 - Ask your doctor about the benefits and risks of your medications.
 Talk with your doctors about why they’re prescribing a medication, what side effects it may cause, how long you’ll need to take the medication, and whether you need any lab tests or follow-up to monitor treatment.
 Ask if any new medications could cause interactions with other medications you’re taking or any foods and what the signs of an interaction are.
 You can double check for potential interactions by using a drug interaction checker like this one developed by Medscape.
 The online tool lets you check prescription and over-the-counter medications as well as supplements.